 Becquer says former Twins owner Calvin Griffith helped.

 That’s according to “Tony Oliva: The life and times of a Minnesota Twins legend,” a 2015 book by Thom Henninger.
-We see a different side to Griffith, one that stands in sharp contrast to the racist comments he would make years from then at a now infamous service club luncheon.
+We see a different side to Griffith, one that stands in sharp contrast to the racist comments he would make years from then at a now infamous service club dinner.
 The history of those comments, combined with the Black Lives Matter movement, finally led the Twins to remove the statue of Griffith from outside Target Field.

 According to Henningers’ book:

 Becquer praises Twins owner Calvin Griffith and (scout Joe) Cambria for helping cut through the red tape between governments, something faced by all the Cuban players who were separated by family members in spring 1961.
 Becquer says he approached Griffith about the issue, and the owner quickly set the wheels in motion to bring his wife to the United States.

 Cuban curveballer Pascual, who led the American League in strikeouts in ’61, ’62 and ’63, also partially credits Griffith for getting his parents and sister out of Cuba.

 And later, after Becquer was playing baseball in Mexico, he got a call from Griffith about how quickly he could get to the Twin Cities, according to Henninger’s book.